 As in all relationships, the relationship on which prayer is founded includes a role for both parties.
 In the case of the psalmist’s prayer for help, the role of God as the one who is to provide the help is obviously primary, but the role of the psalmist is also clearly defined: twice the psalmist claims to be one who waits for the Lord.

 Waiting for the Lord to manifest his power ought certainly to command as much careful preparation and attention, as much ordering of potential reactions, as fielding a ball.
-When the psalmist speaks of waiting on the Lord, it is a matter of preparing and being ready to act when the time of God’s deliverance comes, and the element of preparation, according to the Psalm, involves learning of the Lord’s ways and truth, under the instruction that God gives.
+When the psalmist speaks of waiting on the Lord, it is a matter of preparing and being ready to act when the time of God’s deliverance comes.
+The element of preparation, according to the psalm, involves learning of the Lord’s ways and truth, under the instruction God gives.
 For the church, this is a clear invitation to the study of Scripture as a necessary adjunct to the life of prayer.

 Waiting, in this context, is also different from merely hoping.
 There’s a big difference between saying “I’m waiting for my ride to pick me up” and saying “I hope my ride picks me up.”
 It is the difference between confidence and anxiety.

 The difference between waiting for the Lord to answer prayer and merely hoping that the Lord will answer is of the same nature.
 It assumes confidence that God’s intervention on behalf of his people, while not entirely predictable in its timing, is inevitable.
 The classic cry of the psalmist is not “Are you there at all, Lord?” but “How long, O Lord?”

 We are, of course, also very interested in knowing what sort of divine help the psalmist is asking (and waiting) for.
 As noted above, the language of the prayer notes several aspects of the desired divine action, each of which offers an avenue for interpretation and connection.